Embedded Linux Development Using Yocto

 Course Outline

-Day 1 | Day 2 |
+| Day 1 |

-Introduction to Embedded Linux Introduces embedded Linux, including a brief architectural overview, as well as some of the reasons for its rising popularity as an embedded OS.
-Also introduces the concept of toolchains and cross-compilation. {Lecture} Introduction to the Yocto Project Introduces the Yocto Project and its significance in building custom Linux distributions for embedded systems. {Lecture} Yocto Components Describes the various components required for building a Linux image in Yocto and how the components affect the building an booting of the image. {Lecture} PetaLinux to Yocto: Command Cross-Reference Provides a cross-reference guide for transitioning from PetaLinux commands to Yocto commands. {Lecture} Build System Configuration Discusses how to configure the Yocto build system for creating custom Linux distributions. {Lecture, Lab} | PCIe Block Customization Illustrates customizing the PL PCIe block.
-You will learn how to utilize the various configuration options. {Lecture, Lab} PCIe Block Test Bench and Simulation Discusses PCIe block simulation.
-You will learn how to utilize the generated example design to verify the functionality of the PL PCIe solution. {Lecture, Lab} Yocto: Build Workflow Reviews the process of building Linux images using the Yocto Project for AMD SoCs. {Lecture, Lab} Introduction to Layers and Recipes Introduces the concept of recipes in Yocto and how they are used to manage software components. {Lecture} BSPs and Package Groups in Yocto Describes the role of board support packages (BSPs) in the Yocto Project, including how to create and customize them for AMD SoCs.
-Also explores the concept of package groups and how AMD-specific package groups can be utilized and customized. {Lecture, Lab} |
+| Introduction to Embedded Linux Introduces embedded Linux, including a brief architectural overview, as well as some of the reasons for its rising popularity as an embedded OS.
+Also introduces the concept of toolchains and cross-compilation. {Lecture} Introduction to the Yocto Project Introduces the Yocto Project and its significance in building custom Linux distributions for embedded systems. {Lecture} Yocto Components Describes the various components required for building a Linux image in Yocto and how these components affect the building and booting of the image. {Lecture} PetaLinux to Yocto: Command Cross-Reference Provides a cross-reference guide for transitioning from PetaLinux commands to Yocto commands. {Lecture} Yocto Build Flow for AMD SoCs Discusses how to configure the Yocto build system for creating Linux images using the Yocto Project for AMD SoCs. {Lecture, Lab} Introduction to Layers and Recipes Introduces the concept of recipes in Yocto and how they are used to manage software components. {Lecture} BSPs and Package Groups in Yocto Describes the role of board support packages (BSPs) in the Yocto Project, including how to create and customize them for AMD SoCs.
+Also explores the concept of package groups and how AMD-specific package groups can be utilized and customized. {Lecture, Lab} Using the Embedded Development Framework (EDF) Discusses the AMD Embedded Development Framework (EDF) and its role in accelerating platform-level development.
+Also explains the developer personas within the EDF. {Lecture} Introduction to Software Hardware Exchange Loop (SHEL) Flow Outlines the Software Hardware Exchange Loop (SHEL) Flow as part of the EDF and reviews the key tools used in the flow such as SDTGen, Lopper, and gen-machine-conf. {Lecture, Lab} |

 Please note: The instructor may change the content order to provide a better learning experience.